makersacademy/chitter-challenge/docs/review.md

 end
 ```

-It could be refactored like so:
+It could be refactored by adding a class method to User called `User.reset_password` and pulls the business logic into the User object like so:

 ```ruby
 post '/password_reset' do